alireza-mh/join/README.md

 - Fork this repo
 - Commit early and often.
 We want to be able to check your way of thinking
 - Make the app public.
-Deploy it using the service of your choice (ZEIT, Cloud Run, Heroku)
+Deploy it using the service of your choice (Vercel, Cloud Run, Heroku)
-- Create a pull request
+- Create a pull request so we can review your code and comment on it

 ## Disclaimer
 You don't have to finish all of that, but we would really love to see a working piece.